Why should we drink half a liter of celery stem juice daily?

 Not all of the medicinal components of celery stalk juice that reach the liver are directed to the bile.
 Some of these leave the liver via the bloodstream, making their way to the heart and brain, although their healing abilities at this point are quite minimal if one has a sluggish or stagnant liver, as is the case with most people.
 It takes time to clear the liver to the point where the components of celery stalk juice continue to be beneficial as they exit the liver.

 This is normal, however, because celery stalk juice has another way of delivering its powerful components into the bloodstream.
 When the juice from celery stalks first entered the digestive tract, only a fraction of it—roughly half—traveled to the liver.
 He has parted on the path of obstacles.
-As it travels through the stomach and the first 36 centimeters of the small intestine, the other half of the chemical compounds in celery stem juice are absorbed into the walls of the digestive tract and enter the bloodstream directly without first reaching the liver.
-The journey through blood is accompanied by many obstacles.
+As it traveled through the stomach and the first 36 centimeters of the small intestine, the other half of the chemical compounds in celery stalk juice were absorbed into the walls of the digestive tract and entered the bloodstream directly without first reaching the liver.
+The journey through the blood is accompanied by many obstacles.
 How much fat is in the blood?
 (Fat prevents the celery juice from traveling a greater distance.)
 How many toxins are in the blood?
 How many toxic heavy metals are found in different organs such as the brain?
 Speaking of the brain, how many neurotransmitter chemical problems are there?
 All of this nullifies and weakens any power that is left in the celery stalk juice.
 If neurotransmitter chemicals in the brain are depleted, the compounds in celery stem juice are used up to immediately replace them, making them, in a sense, their ultimate goal.
 If heavy metals need to be flushed out, the sodium cluster salts of celery stalk juice are used to help them pass out of the body.

 Given the sheer scope of celery juice, you can see why you need to drink enough of it to get the job done.
 The next time someone asks you why you're drinking exactly that amount of celery stalk juice, well, you make up your own mind.
 You can tell them in detail about its journey through the digestive tract and beyond (in which case you probably don't want them eating while you're pouring it for them!).
 Or you can give them the short version: celery juice has huge responsibilities and an obstacle course to overcome as it travels through your body and works to heal it.